Eggbertx/tiled-sphere/README.md

 [pako](https://github.com/nodeca/pako/) is developed by nodeka

 These libraries are packaged with tiled-sphere for convenience, since it's simpler to package them than to have to import the npm packages.

-Both sax-js and xml.js are packaged with tiled-sphere to make importing it more convenient.